SniverDaBest/lemonade/README.md

 Here are some notes for the users, about bugs, and other things that may happen.
 1. You may get flooded with dots when running.
 That happens to me, and I don't know how to fix it.
-2. When typing, it may repeat what you've typed.
-That's normal. *(well... it's normal in the, "yes this is supposed to happen" area. it is still a bug)*
-3. True randomness is broken for some reason.
+2. True randomness is broken for some reason.